Justin-Siena High School

-Justin-Siena High School is a Roman Catholic preparatory school in the Lasallian tradition, located in Napa, California within the Roman Catholic Diocese of Santa Rosa in California.
-The school was created when Justin High School for males, sponsored by the Christian Brothers of the San Francisco District, merged with St. Catherine of Siena High School for females, sponsored by the Dominican Sisters of San Rafael in 1972.
+Justin-Siena High School is a Catholic preparatory school in the Lasallian tradition, located in Napa, California, within the Diocese of Santa Rosa.

+The school was created when Justin High School for males, sponsored by the Christian Brothers, merged with St. Catherine of Siena High School for females, sponsored by the Dominican Sisters of San Rafael in 1972.

 The student population currently numbers approximately 600.
 It provides education to a diverse student population including North Bay residents from Napa, Solano, and Sonoma Counties, as well as international students.
 Justin-Siena has awarded more than $3.5 million in tuition assistance for the 2020-21 school year.
 Approximately 32.87% of students receive tuition assistance with the average grant covering 48.6% of tuition.
-The School is administered by a President and is staffed by religious and lay men and women.
+The school is administered by a president and is staffed by religious and lay men and women.

 Growth plans

 In 2011, the school had announced preliminary plans to lease 10 acres of its property to Lowe's.
 Revenue from the lease would have provided capital to finance campus improvements, including the construction of a new science and academic research center, an aquatics center, a renovated performing arts center and renovations to classrooms, the cafeteria and locker rooms.